 RAM Showcase exhibitions highlight the work of contemporary artists of color.

 In this moment in time, it is critical that RAM spotlights voices that have been historically underrepresented, such as women and artists of color.
 Artists of color are identified in this context as non-white and non-European.
 This simplification, which is arguably a flawed starting point, does not account for the nuances and variations of society.
 It is a beginning—a way to direct those who want to educate themselves about what is possible when new perspectives are encountered.

 While the work of artists of color has been and will continue to be shown in a variety of contexts at both campuses, the Showcase series highlights conversations around equity, inclusion, and social justice.
 This means underscoring the presence of the work of artists of color, primarily from the collection as well as, at times, featuring artists addressing critical social and cultural issues across a broad spectrum.

 Further, as an educational institution rooted in the humanities and using art as a catalyst, the museum wants to encourage inquiry and exploration about the world in which we live.
 RAM hopes spotlighting artists of color spurs further engagement with these artists and their ideas.

-RAM is committed to supporting diverse voices—whether that diversity reflects race, gender, sexuality, age, ability, social standing, or world perspective.
+RAM is committed to supporting diverse voices—whether that diversity reflects race, gender, heritage, ethnicity, sexuality, age, ability, social standing, or world perspective.

 Artists in the Exhibition